zyzer01/DailyTimes-Blog/README.md

 # Daily Times - BLOG

-A simple blog that allows you create, delete and read posts
+A simple blog that allows you create, delete and read posts via route parameters

 ## Prerequisites